The Nature of Power Under Capitalism (Part III)

 Simultaneously, it is an all-encompassing social order that organizes human relationships, perceptions, desires, and behaviors.
 The genius of its design lies in its ability to take the dynamics of power described in Parts I and II of this series and channel them into mechanisms that ensure its own perpetual reproduction.

-At its core, capitalism produces specific psychological and social conditions—competition, insecurity, the pursuit of status, and the internalization of scarcity—and then offers outlets for these tensions that feed back into the system.
+At its core, capitalism produces specific psychological and social conditions through competition, insecurity, the pursuit of status, and the internalization of scarcity, and then offers outlets for these tensions that feed back into the system.
 These outlets manifest through role-playing within institutional structures, consumption as identity formation, spectacle as distraction, and micro-level divisions that fracture collective solidarity.
 Each of these mechanisms operates simultaneously, creating an environment where the focus remains on managing the symptoms of systemic exploitation.

 The Machinery of Roles Under Capitalism

-Capitalism doesn’t just demand labor; it demands identities.
-People aren’t born as workers, consumers, managers, or entrepreneurs—they’re shaped into these roles, carved and molded to fit the machinery of the market.
+Capitalism demands labor, but more deeply, it demands identities.
+People aren’t born as workers, consumers, managers, or entrepreneurs, they’re shaped into these roles.
 These job titles and social roles become the framework through which individuals understand who they are and what they’re worth.
 This process starts early.

-Schools under capitalism are rigid assembly lines, churning out students like standardized parts, each molded to fit neatly into the machinery of the existing order.
+Schools under capitalism churn out students like standardized parts, each molded to fit neatly into the machinery of the existing order.
 Curiosity is acknowledged but channeled, allowed only within the boundaries of state-approved curricula.
 A student may have questions that extend beyond the textbook, but the structure rarely allows time for deeper exploration.
 Lessons are standardized, designed to produce measurable outcomes rather than genuine intellectual engagement.

-Discovery is permitted, but only within the sanctioned boundaries of the curriculum, like a miner confined to a pre-dug shaft, never allowed to strike out in search of untapped veins of knowledge.
-Respect exists, but it trickles downward like a corporate memo—administrators to teachers, teachers to students—rarely flowing back up with equal weight.
-Students are trained to raise their hands, to wait their turn, to internalize hierarchy as natural.
+Discovery is permitted, but again, only within the sanctioned boundaries of the curriculum.
+Like a miner confined to a pre-dug shaft, students are never allowed to strike out in search of untapped veins of knowledge.
+Students are trained to raise their hands, to wait their turn, and to internalize hierarchy as natural.
 They are conditioned not to question the shape of the world but to slot themselves into it without resistance.

-More than anything, schools teach a deeper lesson: how to navigate a world where your value is measured by performance, where success means adapting to external expectations rather than shaping your own path.
-The system is designed to produce people who can follow the steps laid out for them, who see the next grade, the next test, the next job as the only imaginable direction forward.
+More than anything, schools teach the deeper lesson of how to navigate a world where your value is measured by performance and where success means adapting to external expectations rather than shaping your own path.
+The system is designed to produce people who can follow the steps laid out for them, who see the next grade, the next test, or the next job as the only imaginable direction forward.

-By the time you reach adulthood, the shaping is complete.
+By the time you reach adulthood, the shaping is nearly complete.
 You’ve spent years learning how to read the room, how to modulate yourself to match expectations you were never explicitly taught.
 The workplace is just the next stage, but now the stakes are higher.
 The script is already written, and you’re expected to know your lines.
 Be productive, be efficient, be “professional.”
 Project confidence but not arrogance, be agreeable but not weak, show enthusiasm but not too much.
-The problem is, no one ever gave you the full script—only scattered cues and shifting expectations.
+The problem is, no one ever gave you the full script so you have to work with only scattered cues and shifting expectations.

 At first, the performance is conscious and deliberate.
 But repetition turns it into habit, and habit turns it into identity.
 You don’t just act the part; you become it.
 The boundaries blur between what you do and who you are because survival depends on embodying the role so seamlessly that you don’t have to think about it anymore.
 The better you are at adapting, the more natural it feels, until eventually, there’s no distinction between the self that works and the self that exists outside of work.

 Ask someone who they are, and the first answer is often a title: I’m a doctor.
 I’m an engineer.
 I’m a teacher.
-Identity fuses with labor until quitting doesn’t just mean leaving work behind—it feels like stepping into uncertainty, losing the one role you knew you were supposed to play.
-And that’s the real power of the capitalist system: it shapes identity, so that the fear of stopping is stronger than the desire to change.
+Identity fuses with labor so that quitting feels like losing the one role you knew you were supposed to play.
+It’s here that the real power of the capitalist system lies, in its ability to shape identity.

 Power follows you home, settling into your phone, shaping the way you think before you even realize it.
-Social media turns every thought, every joke, every moment into a product—packaged, tagged, and optimized for engagement.
+Social media turns every thought, every joke, every moment into a product.
 A casual post feeds the algorithm, which decides who gets to see you, how much attention you’re worth, whether you exist in the feed or get buried beneath the next wave of content.
 Each interaction builds a digital profile corporations can mine, refining the ads that land in your scroll.

 Validation and self-doubt move in tandem, engineered to keep you engaged.
 A post with high numbers feels like a rush, proof that you struck the right balance between authenticity and marketability.
 A post that flops lingers in your mind, a nagging reminder to calibrate better next time.
-Advertisements slot into the cracks, offering fixes—new clothes, a better skincare routine, a confidence boost in the form of a product.
+Advertisements slot into the cracks, offering fixes in the form of new clothes or a better skincare routine.
 The same platforms that measure your worth in impressions serve up solutions to make you more appealing, more clickable, more optimized for engagement.
 The loop never stops, because as long as you keep looking for ways to refine yourself, someone is making money off the search.

-The purpose of all this role-playing isn’t just to keep the system running—it’s to keep you from seeing the system at all.
-Capitalism divides life into rigid performances—worker at the office, influencer online, consumer at the mall—each with its own expectations, its own unspoken rules.
-The more these roles feel like second nature, the harder it becomes to see them for what they are: constraints.
+The purpose of all this role-playing is to keep you from seeing the system at all.
+Capitalism divides life into rigid performances—worker at the office, influencer online, consumer at the mall—each with its own expectations and unspoken rules.
+The more these roles feel like second nature, the harder it becomes to see them as the constraints they are.
 Instead of recognizing the full range of ways we could engage with the world, we stay locked into narrow identities, believing that a job, a brand, or a marketable skill is the core of who we are.

 There’s no reason a person should spend decades refining a single function when we carry the capacity to do so much more.
-We learn, we adapt, we collaborate.
-In a world that wasn’t organized around profit, work wouldn’t define identity—it would be something we flow in and out of, responding to needs, interests, and abilities as they change.
-A community wouldn’t just assign people fixed roles; it would be a space where people contribute in different ways over time—teaching, creating, problem-solving, caring for one another—not because they’ve been slotted into a permanent category, but because human connection and mutual support make life richer.
+In a world that wasn’t organized around profit, work would be something we flow in and out of, responding to needs, interests, and abilities as they change.
+A community would be a space where people contribute in different ways over time, such as through teaching, creating art, solving logistical problems, and caring for one another simply because human connection and mutual support are understood to make life richer.

 Consumption as Identity: The Commodification of Desire

-Capitalism doesn’t just sell products—it sells you to yourself.
+Capitalism sells you to yourself.
 It takes the basic human need for meaning, belonging, and self-expression and funnels it through the checkout line.
 Under this system, identity is something you assemble from the outside, piece by piece, with every purchase.
-Your clothes, your car, your playlists, the apps on your phone, the brands you endorse without even realizing it—they’re designed to define who you are.
+Your clothes, your car, your playlists, the apps on your phone, the brands you endorse without even realizing it.
+It’s all designed to define who you are.

-From the moment you can comprehend desire, you’re socialized into believing that who you are is inseparable from what you own.
-Not just the big things—houses, cars—but the small, everyday tokens: sneakers that signal you’re part of a culture, coffee from the “right” café, the phone case that aligns with your aesthetic.
+We are socialized into acting as if who you are is inseparable from what you own.
+This includes the big things like houses and cars, of course, but it also extends to the small, everyday tokens like sneakers that signal you’re part of a culture, coffee from the “right” café, the phone case that aligns with your aesthetic.
 Even rebellion is repackaged and sold back to you.

 How twisted is it that the Punk movement became a fashion line?
 Radical slogans end up on T-shirts in corporate malls.
 Dissent gets a price tag, and suddenly, being “anti-system” is just another brand identity you can buy into.

-The emotional rush you feel when you make a purchase—the quick hit of excitement, the fleeting sense of satisfaction—isn’t about the object itself.
-It’s a chemical trick.
+The emotional rush you feel when you make a purchase is a chemical trick.
 Capitalist marketing preys on your brain’s dopamine circuits, pairing products with promises: This will make you feel whole.
 This will make you matter.
 Social media amplifies the effect, rewarding displays of consumption with likes, comments, and fleeting attention.
 The high never lasts, but that’s the point.
 The thrill fades, leaving a subtle void, a sense that something’s missing.
-And the system is right there to offer the next fix—the new model, the limited edition, the must-have item of the season.
+And the system is right there to offer the the new model, the limited edition, or the must-have item of the season to be your next fix.

 Capitalism thrives on dissatisfaction.
 It can’t function if people feel content.
-Every ad, every influencer, every trend is designed to redirect your sense of lack—not towards reflection or community, but toward the next purchase.
+Every ad, every influencer, every trend is designed to redirect your sense of lack toward the next purchase.
 You’re not encouraged to ask why you feel empty or disconnected.
 Instead, you’re nudged to believe the solution is just one click away, tucked inside a package with express shipping.

-In the end, consumption doesn’t just fill your closets; it fills the gaps where self-understanding, connection, and genuine fulfillment might have been.
-It keeps you busy—managing your image, chasing trends, curating your life as if it’s a storefront—while the system profits from your endless search for something you’ll never find in a shopping cart.
+In the end, consumption fills the gaps where self-understanding, connection, and genuine fulfillment might have been.
+It keeps you busy managing your image, chasing trends, and curating your life as if it’s a storefront while the system profits from your endless search for something you’ll never find in a shopping cart.

 The Spectacle: Capitalism’s Theater of Control

 You’re meant to feel outraged, but never to connect the dots.
 The spectacle feeds off your attention, locking you in a cycle of anger, fear, and fleeting amusement.
 Capitalism wields power through conditioning your reflexes.
 You reach for your phone without thinking, refresh feeds like a nervous tic, feel a creeping unease when too much time passes without new input.
-Every reaction—every surge of anxiety, every click—fuels a system that profits from your exhaustion.
-The same corporations that flood your feed with manufactured outrage sell you products to soothe the stress they create.
-And the longer you stay trapped in this loop—scrolling, reacting, consuming—the less space you have to question the system itself, keeping you too overstimulated to imagine a different way of living.
+Every every surge of anxiety fuels a system that profits from your exhaustion.

-Celebrity culture is capitalism’s most dazzling illusion—turning a handful of people into gods while the rest watch from below, transfixed.
+Celebrity culture is capitalism’s most dazzling illusion.
+It works by turning a handful of people into gods while the rest watch from below, transfixed.
 You don’t know these people, but the machinery of media makes sure it feels like you do.
 Their faces flood your screen, their outfits, relationships, and struggles are analyzed in obsessive detail, their every move framed as something that matters.
-This isn’t just entertainment—it’s a system designed to make you care, to keep you emotionally tethered to lives that will never intersect with yours.

-It’s comforting to believe that significance is possible—even if not for you, then for those whose stories you can live through, whose triumphs you can celebrate, whose tragedies you can mourn.
+It’s comforting to believe that significance is possible.
+Even if it’s not attainable for you, it is for those whose stories you can live through, whose triumphs you can celebrate, and whose tragedies you can mourn.
 As long as the dream exists for someone, the system doesn’t feel empty.
 You don’t want to burn it down; you want to be closer to it, even if that just means watching from the sidelines, consuming the spectacle, believing that the right mix of talent, luck, and hustle might make you—or someone like you—matter too.

 Even politics gets swallowed by the spectacle.
-Elections play out like reality TV—candidates cast as characters, debates staged like gladiator matches, every scandal and gaffe dissected for entertainment value.
-The point isn’t to inform or challenge the system but to keep you fixated on personalities, to turn governance into drama while the real machinery of power grinds on, untouched.
+Elections play out like reality TV with candidates cast as characters, debates staged like gladiator matches, and every scandal and gaffe dissected for entertainment value.
+As we fixate on personalities, governance devolves into drama while the real machinery of power grinds on, untouched.
 Policies become afterthoughts, systemic change a fantasy, drowned out by soundbites and outrage cycles that reset every 24 hours.

 The genius of the spectacle is that it makes you feel like you’re participating.
-You’re constantly engaged—liking, sharing, commenting—but it’s all contained within a loop of passive consumption.
+You’re constantly liking, sharing, and commenting, but all of this engagement is contained within a loop of passive consumption.
 You feel informed because you’ve read headlines.
 You feel connected because you follow influencers.
 You feel politically active because you’ve posted a hashtag.
-But none of this threatens the system.
-In fact, it strengthens it, channeling your energy into rituals that simulate agency while stripping you of the real thing.
+Yet, deep down we know none of this threatens the system, but we are content with this, because on some level we crave the existential stability it provides us, even if it is causing immense pain to ourselves and others.

-Dissatisfaction isn’t suppressed—it’s monetized.
+Dissatisfaction is monetized.
 The system acknowledges your frustration, packages it, and sells it back to you.
 Outraged about injustice?
 Here’s a documentary.
 Feeling lost?
 Here’s a self-help podcast.
 Want to rebel?
 They’ll slap a revolutionary slogan on a T-shirt, mass-produce it in a sweatshop, and sell it back to you for $29.99.
 They’ll turn protests into photo ops, radical language into marketing buzzwords.
-Your rebellion isn’t a threat; it’s a brand waiting to happen.
+Your rebellion is a brand waiting to happen.

-The spectacle contains.
-It gives you just enough emotional release to keep you from boiling over, just enough engagement to keep you from realizing how deeply you’ve been disarmed.
+The spectacle gives you just enough emotional release to keep you from boiling over, just enough engagement to keep you from realizing how deeply you’ve been disarmed.

-This is the twisted brilliance of capitalism’s spectacle: it doesn’t hide the truth.
-It parades it in front of you, stripped of context, drowned in noise, until reality feels like just another show you’re watching, powerless to change.
+The twisted brilliance of capitalism’s spectacle is how it parades mass suffering and chaos in front of you, stripped of context, drowned in noise, until reality feels like just another show you’re watching, powerless to change.

 You’re told to pick a side, root for your “team,” believe that casting a vote every few years is the height of civic engagement.
-But the spectacle doesn’t care if you’re angry—it thrives on your anger, as long as it’s not aimed in the right direction.
-Hate a politician, despise a rival voter base, rage at a public figure who said something outrageous—just don’t look beyond them.
-The system needs you emotionally invested in its surface, not its structure.
-Because the moment you stop treating it as a game, the moment you step back and see how power warps every aspect of your life to preserve itself, the illusion starts to crack.
+The spectacle thrives on your anger, as long as it’s not aimed in the right direction.
+Hate a politician, despise a rival voter base, rage at a public figure who said something outrageous, that’s all fine, just don’t look beyond them.
+The system needs you emotionally invested in its surface but ignorant of its structure.
+The moment you stop treating life as a game, the moment you step back and see how power warps every aspect of your life to preserve itself, the illusion starts to crack.
 And cracks are dangerous.
 Cracks let people see through.

 Division at the Micro Level: The Fracturing of Collective Solidarity